 While administration officials voice optimism that a debt ceiling crisis can be averted, Treasury officials clearly will have far less room to maneuver to keep the government afloat in the event of an impasse than the Treasury did during the protracted budget crisis of 1995-1996.
 That’s largely because the sheer magnitude of the federal deficit and debt – and the associated borrowing needs – overwhelms whatever benefits the Treasury might derive from manipulating government accounts and investment strategies.

 In 1995, at the start of the Clinton era debt crisis, the annual budget deficit was $163.9 billion and the overall national debt was $4.97 trillion.
 By contrast, the deficit last year was $1.3 trillion – or nearly eight times as large as in 1995 – while the gross national debt was $13.5 trillion – or nearly three times as large.
-At most, the Treasury could buy about one-sixth as much extra time before breaching the debt ceiling as Rubin was able to do, according to Treasury officials.
+At most, the Treasury could buy about one-eighth as much extra time before breaching the debt ceiling as Rubin was able to do, according to Treasury officials.